cloudkernel-tech/pursuit-guide/docs/tutorials_en/firmware_upgrade.rst

 The upgrade process is easy to conduct with our customized QGroundcontrol software released here (`<https://github.com/cloudkernel-tech/qgroundcontrol/releases/download/v0.2.1/QGC_3.5.6_kerloud_202411.AppImage>`_).

+For latest release that supports windows 11, users can refer to `<https://github.com/cloudkernel-tech/qgroundcontrol/releases>`_.

 The steps for upgrade are as follows:

 - Download the QGroundcontrol software in a Ubuntu 18.04 host computer.